 Scope: Consultation and engagement with First Nations on the design, Project logistics, permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction and archaeological monitoring.
-Monthly Highlights: Continued engagement on environmental plans and permitting.
-Continued discussions with First Nations to support Project activities.
+Monthly Highlights: Continued discussions with First Nations to support Project activities.
+Continued to facilitate site visit opportunities for First Nations.
 Continued Project procurement discussions between the Design-Builder and First Nations.
-The Design-Builder reports that Indigenous contracting targets outlined in the Design-Build Agreement have been met.
+Continued to develop Cultural Recognition Program, with input from key stakeholders and First Nations, to inform potential art opportunities.
 Three- Month Lookahead: Coordinate additional site visits with interested First Nations.
 Continue engagement with First Nations to develop the Cultural Recognition Program.
 Continue engagement on environmental plans and permitting, landscaping, planting, and construction monitoring opportunities.
 Facilitate further discussions between the Design-Builder and First Nations, as needed.
 Continue to discuss job shadowing and mentorship opportunities for Indigenous youth.
+Continue engagement with First Nations to develop the Cultural Recognition Program, confirm art opportunities, and issue calls for art.